charlotte-chaps/MCP_Chai_Modal/introduction_page.md

 ### 4. <span style="color:#e98935;">Run the simulation</span>

 Press the `Run Simulation` button to start de folding Simulation.
-Five protein folding simulations will be performed.
-Unfortunately, this parameter is hard coded in Chai-1.
+Five proteins folding simulations will be performed.
+This parameter is hard coded in Chai-1.
 The simulation time is expected to be from 2min to 10min depending on the molecule.

 ### 5. <span style="color:#e98935;">Analyse the results of your simulation</span>